aautrand/strongmind-app/README.md

 3. run the 'make run' command

 ### Running Tests
-To run tests locally run
+Tests can be run locally via:
+1. make tests
+2. pytest .

 ### Deploy Application
 To deploy the application, one must first have the following items configured: